Glib::Variant - strongly typed value datatype

 dictionary entry (a, () or {}), then array references are expected by

-and produced by get
+new and produced by get.
+For arrays of

 dictionary entries (a{}), hash references are also supported by

-and handled as you would expect.
+new and handled as you would expect.

 For a complete specification, see the documentation at